stelligent/cfn_nag/README.md

 ### Profiles

 cfn-nag supports the notion of a "profile" which is effectively a whitelist of rules to apply.
-The profile is a text file that that must contain a rule identifier per line.
+The profile is a text file that must contain a rule identifier per line.
 When specified via the `--profile-path` command line argument, cfn-nag will ONLY return violations from those particular rules.

-The reasoning behind a "profile" is that different developer might care about different rules.
+The motivation behind creating a "profile" is that different developers might care about different rules.
 For example, an "infrastructure_developer" might care about IAM rules, while an "app_developer" might not even be able to create IAM resources and therefore not care about those rules.